issyugk3/issyugk3.github.io/content/authors/admin/_index.md

 ## About Me

-I'm an undergraduate student majoring in Software Engineering at Zhejiang University of Technology (ZJUT).
+<p class="custom-text-color">I'm an undergraduate student majoring in Software Engineering at Zhejiang University of Technology (ZJUT).
-My interests mainly revolve around Computer Vision, with a focus on medical image processing, Cognitive Radio Network, and Data Visualization (just started).
+My interests mainly revolve around Computer Vision, with a focus on medical image processing, Cognitive Radio Network, and Data Visualization (just started).</p>